 - Sour Cream - Gives the soup a tangy and creamy flavor that blends in with the bold flavors of the soup.

 How To Make Cheeseburger Soup In The Crock Pot

 Prepare the ground beef: Place the ground beef in a large skillet.
 Turn the heat to medium.
 Break up with a spatula and cook until browned.
 Drain the excess grease, then add it to the bottom of a 6-quart crock pot.

 Add vegetables: To the ground beef, add the red potatoes, butter, chicken broth, onion, carrots, celery, Italian seasoning, salt, and black pepper.
 Stir until well combined.

-Cover and cook: Add the lid to the top and cook for 7½ hours on HIGH or for 3½ hours on LOW.
+Cover and cook: Add the lid to the top and cook for 7½ hours on LOW or for 3½ hours on HIGH.

 Assemble the liquid: Make a cornstarch slurry by whisking the milk with the cornstarch, then pour it into the crock pot Add the cheese and sour cream, then mix until combined.
 Cover and cook for an additional 30 minutes.
 Stir before serving.
 Enjoy!